amazon-science/NARVL/README.md

 ## Results
-We show some comparisons of autoregressive bseline vs our proposed non-autoregressive model.
+We show some comparisons of autoregressive (AR) baseline vs our proposed non-autoregressive (NAR) model.

 ![Results](examples/results.png)